Unauthorised encampment toolkit

 Why this toolkit?

-South Cambridgeshire Community Safety Partnership has been provided funding by the Police and Crime commissioner to improve community resilience and support vulnerable people in our communities.
-Some of this funding is being used to produce advice and guidance for communities and some of the funding is being distributed as microgrants direct to the community.
+South Cambridgeshire Community Safety Partnership was provided funding by the Police and Crime commissioner to improve community resilience and support vulnerable people in our communities.
+Some of that funding was used to produce advice and guidance for communities.

 The concept of this toolkit was born out of series of encampments that arrived in South Cambridgeshire in 2018.
 Most notably two specific encampments: